 During her long and successful career, Nicaragua is a subject that Susan Meiselas has continued to explore over the years.
 Susan Meiselas, a well-known American photographer got close to the Nicaraguan revolutionaries during the late 1970s.
 At first, she lived amidst the insurgents but when the danger became too real, she traded in the proximity for a 400-millimeter lens that allowed her to capture the ongoings in close range.
 As the Somoza family’s1 40-year-long authoritarian rule was brought down by the Sandinista National Liberation Front2 (FSLN), Meiselas was present to capture it all.

-Susan Meiselas acquired her education from Sarah Lawrence College before proceeding to get her masters in visual education from Harvard University.
-Her first major photographic assignment concentrated on the lives of several women that were at the time participating in striptease events in fairs all over New England.
+Susan Meiselas acquired her education from Sarah Lawrence College before proceeding to get her master’s degree in visual education from Harvard University.
+Her first major photographic assignment concentrated on the lives of several women who participated in striptease events in fairs all over New England.
 Meiselas photographed the participants of the striptease events over three successive summers while still teaching photography privately.

-In 1976, Meiselas joined Magnum Photos where she has continued to serve as a freelance photographer since she joined.
-Although she worked on a series of assignments initially, she is most well known for her documentation of human rights issues in Latin America, and in Nicaragua specifically.
+In 1976, Meiselas joined Magnum Photos, where she has continued to serve as a freelance photographer since she joined.
+Although she worked on a series of assignments initially, she is most well known for her documentation of human rights issues in Latin America and Nicaragua specifically.